aconstlink/snakeoil/README.md

 snakeoil is supposed to be a game/animation engine written in C++ with much multi-threading in mind.
 The framework will build out of the box with the most common requirements included like rendering, threading, game devices or fonts.
 There is even a basic audio engine implemented using XAudio2.

-Personally, I also want to see snakeoil as a support framework since it provides some features out of the box without using 3rd party support.
-For example you can use the device library to integrate devices in your application or you can use it to retrieve project cars UDP data and many more scenarios.

 ## How to build

 1. Check out snakeoil (this repo)